tpfast/sittlergrinding/about.markdown

 We will grind to many different sizes.
 Our equipment is equipped with cross belt magnetic separators, removing the ferrous contaminates.

-For construction wood and demolition material which are collected in landfills, we produce a course mulch size of product to be used on site.
+For construction wood and demolition material which are collected in landfills, we produce a coarse mulch size of product to be used on site.